Susan Derges: Biography

-From 1981 to 1985 she lived and worked in Japan, receiving a Rotary Foundation Award (1981), JVC Award (1984) and carrying out postgraduate research at Tsukuba University.
+From 1981 to 1985 she lived and worked in Tokyo, Japan, receiving a Rotary Foundation Award (1981), JVC Award (1984) and carrying out postgraduate research at Tsukuba University.
 From 1986 to 1991 Derges lived in London, moving to Dartmoor, Devon in 1992.
 In 1993 she received a South West Arts Award and was appointed Lecturer in Media Arts at the University of Plymouth, Plymouth.
 From 1997 to 1999 she was an external examiner for the BA in Fine Art: Photography at Middlesex University.

 Work

 Derges's 1991 series The Observer and the Observed explored the relationship between object and viewer, and art and science.
 Propelling a jet of water through the air, Derges used a strobe light to capture the suspended lens-like droplets set against a blurred image of her own face.
 During the 1990s, Derges became well known for her camera-less photographs—or photograms—of water.
 Using the landscape at night as her makeshift darkroom, Derges submerged large sheets of photographic paper in rivers, using a flashlight and the moon to create exposure.

 Having trained in painting, Derges expressed an early interest in abstraction because "it offered the promise of being able to speak of the invisible rather than to record the visible".
 She turned to camera-less photography after experiencing frustration at the way "the camera always separates the subject from the viewer".
 Much of her subsequent work has dealt with this relationship – of separation and connectedness with the natural world.
 In Derges' photography, nature imprints patterns and rhythms of motion, growth and form directly on the light-sensitive surface of the photographic emulsion, such as falling water drops, busy honeycombs, and vessels of germinating toad's eggs.

 Her images are often beautiful, conjuring metaphysical and metaphorical layers of meaning.
 Derges has said that ideas propelling her projects were "about becoming close to the element of the river, as a metaphor of immersion and participation."
 Her methods have been consistently experimental, a constant search for new camera-less methods of recording imagery, including the photogram, while directly connecting with the world she observes.
 Exploring the intuitive, she says, "I often have begin with something that is unknown to me that I have a sense I need to know about.
 I'm trying to dig into the unconscious and into the unknown...
 I begin with an intuition or a sense of an area that I want to explore but it is not fully conscious."
 Cycles of life, death and change, and their relationship to physical experience are explored through visual metaphors that borrow from science, nature, psychology, and art.